jhill1/SEPwC.github.io/_sources/Issues.rst

 Warning examples
 ~~~~~~~~~~~~~~~~

-Warnings are non-critical messages, normally issued by a library or module you're using.
+Warnings are noncritical messages, normally issued by a library or module you're using.
 However, most of the time
 they are an error (as in you're getting the wrong answer) but the code can still continue.
 You should therefore
 pay attention and decide if you do need to care.